ZhiCongChan/ShkyCovers/README.md

 # ShkyCovers
-A Mathematica Package for generating, working and visualizing classical Schottky Covers.
+A Mathematica Package for generating and visualizing classical Schottky covers.